timgeldof/MilopediaFrontEnd/README.md

 # MilopediaFrontEnd
-Front end for Milopedia, the online workout library
+Front end for Milopedia, the online exercise library
 ## Author
 * Tim Geldof
 ## Description
-This interactive exercise video library will allow users to view exercises, add new exercises and save exercises.
+This interactive exercise video library will allow users to view exercises, add their favourite exercises to their own account, add new exercises, delete and save exercises.